Type 60 armored personnel carrier: Design

-The Type 60 had a welded steel hull, with a sloped Glacis plate and vertical hull sides and rear.
-It was operated by a crew of four (driver, bow gunner, commander and gunner).
-The driver sat at the front-right of the hull, with the bow gunner, armed with a single 7.62 mm M1919 Browning machine gun sitting to his left.
-The commander sat behind and between the bow gunner and driver, while the gunner sat behind and to the right of the commander, operating a 0.5 in (12.7 mm) M2 Browning machine gun mounted of the vehicle's roof.
+The Type 60 had a hull welded from rolled homogeneous armor plates, with a sloped glacis plate as well as vertical hull sides and rear.
+It was operated by a crew of four (driver, bow gunner, commander, and gunner).
+The driver sat at the front right of the hull, with the bow gunner, armed with a single 7.62 mm M1919A4 machine gun, sitting to his left.
+The commander sat behind and between the bow gunner and the driver, while the gunner sat behind and to the right of the commander, operating a 12.7 mm M2HB heavy machine gun mounted on the vehicle's roof.
 Six troops were carried in a compartment at the rear of the hull, accessed by two doors at the back of the vehicle.
-Some Type 60 APCs were fitted with two KAM-3D wire-guided anti-tank missiles on the rear of the hull.

-The vehicle was powered by a 220 hp Mitisubishi 8 HA 21 WT V8 diesel engine mounted behind the bow gunner.
+The vehicle was powered by a 220 hp Mitsubishi 8HA21WT four-stroke V8 air-cooled diesel engine mounted behind the bow gunner.
 Its tracks were fitted with five road wheels, with a drive wheel at the front and an idler wheel at the rear.
-Torsion bar suspension was fitted.
-No night vision equipment or NBC protection was fitted.
-The vehicle could ford to a depth of 1 m.
+The Type 60 utilised a torsion bar suspension.
+No night vision equipment or nuclear, biological, and chemical protection equipment was fitted.
+The vehicle could ford to a depth of 1 m, but it was not amphibious.